 Did you know that alcohol is involved with nearly one 3rd of all boating fatalities?
 It is illegal to boat under the influence.

-The floating planes are simple.
+The float plans are simple.
 Tell someone where you are going and once you will be back.
-Here’s a link to a Portable Document Format form which you may download and fill to send to someone.
 Float plans help give rescuers a location to start looking for you.

 Check the weather: